 Manual XML Validation Using Python

-You can validate XML using Python’s xml.etree.ElementTree
+You can validate XML using Python’s xml.etree.ElementTree or lxml.

 Check if XML is Well-Formed